agadient/SDI_Capstone_Frontend/README.md

 To test with [enzyme](https://enzymejs.github.io/enzyme/) run `npm run test`.
 Make sure to press 'a' when the dialog pops up on your terminal.

-To test with [cypress](https://www.cypress.io), run the following commands:
+To test with [cypress](https://www.cypress.io), run the following commands.
+Running in development mode is important for gather coverage data!
 ```
 npm run start-dev
 npx cypress open